GitLab Pages settings

 Files listed under the public directory can be accessed through the Pages URL for the project.

 A 404 can also be related to incorrect permissions.
-If Pages Access Control is enabled, and a user navigates to the Pages URL and receives a 404 response, it is possible that the user does not have permission to view the site.
+If Pages Access Control is enabled, and a user goes to the Pages URL and receives a 404 response, it is possible that the user does not have permission to view the site.
 To fix this, verify that the user is a member of the project.

 GitLab Pages supports extensionless URLs.
 However, due to the problem described in issue #354, if an extensionless URL ends in a forward slash (/), it breaks any relative links on the page.